FairwindsOps/pentagon/docs/components.md

       pentagon get kops.cluster -Dname=working-1.cluster.reactiveops.io -Dkops_state_store=reactiveops.io-infrastructure
       ```

+### inventory
+- add:
+    - Creates account configuration directory.
+Creates all necessary files in `config`, `clusters` and `resources`.
+Depending on `type` it may also add a `vpc` component and `vpn` component under `resources`.
+Creates `clusters` directory but does not create cluster configuration.
+Use the cluster component for that.
+    - `bash ./<nodepool_name>/create_nodepool.sh` will create the nodepool as configured
+    - Arguments:
+      - `name`: name of account to add to inventory
+      - `type`: type of account to add to inventory aws or gcp (required).
+    - If a `-f` file is passed in, data are merged with `-D` values ovveriding the file values

 ## Writing your own components

 Component modules must be named `pentagon<component_name>`.
 Classes are subclasses of the `pentagon.component.ComponentBase` class and they must be named <Component> (note the capital first letter).
 The `pentagon add <component_name>` command will prefer built in components to external components so ensure your component name is not already in use.
 The <component_name> argument can be a dot separated module path ie `gcp.cluster` where the last parameter is the lowercase class name.
 For example. `gcp.cluster` finds the Cluster class in the cluster module in the gcp module.